ICJIA/researchhub-docs/docs/auth-guide/studio.md

 :::

 ::: warning NOTE
-Downloading attachement files is _not_ available in the _Research Hub Studio_ previews.
+Downloading attachment files is _not_ available in the _Research Hub Studio_ previews.
 To test file downloads, use _Research Hub Preview_ links.
 :::

 #### Select an item to update